yogodoshi/pah/lib/pah/files/README.md

 ```$ rake integrate```

 This task will run all tasks described on 'jumpup.rake' file, check the file and verify the steps.

+## Configuring domain on Heroku

+Check out this [wiki](https://github.com/Helabs/pah/wiki/Configuring-domain-on-Heroku) with detailed instruction of how to use the canonical_host to redirect your naked domain to your real app.